 - If you need a birth certificate for official or legal purposes please go to certificates and copies for guidance about online ordering.
 You have to register and log in to use this service.

-- If you want to carry out research in the statutory registers of births there are options to view, save and print digital images of 1855-1917 records and to order official paper certificates of those for 1918-2016.
+- If you want to carry out research in the statutory registers of births there are options to view, save and print digital images of 1855-1918 records and to order official paper certificates of those from 1919 onwards.
 The 100 year cut-off for viewing images online is in accordance with the National Records of Scotland's policy on protecting the privacy of individuals.

 Births is a record type in the advanced search category statutory registers and includes the Minor Records of births overseas.
 It covers the following: